MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inclient-designer.md

 - Every time you start designing, you're effectively creating a new extension.
 Your changes are immediately visible to other users.

 - The changes you make in Designer will apply to **all** users.
+- Designer cannot be used by multiple users at the same time in sandboxes.
 - You cannot remove specific fields that are bound to a page and a field must belong to an underlying table.
 - You can only add fields, columns, or tiles to its applicable view from list, tall tiles, and wide tiles views.
 Some components can't be moved using drag-and-drop and are restricted to the view that they are in.
 - You can only add fields/columns, from a predefined list, which is based on the source table.
 You can't create new ones.
 - In the client, users can change many of these settings for their workspace only by using personalization.
 For more information, see [Personalizing Your Workspace](/dynamics365/business-central/ui-personalization-user).

 ## Start and stop designing